Children removed from urine-soaked, trash-filled home in DeLand, deputies say

-DeLAND, Fla. - Three young children were removed from a filthy DeLand home with urine-soaked floors, trash littered throughout and little access to food, according to the Volusia County Sheriff's Office,
+DeLAND, Fla. - Three young children were removed from a filthy DeLand home with urine-soaked floors, trash littered throughout and little access to food, according to the Volusia County Sheriff's Office.

 Deputies said they were called Monday to the home on Evergreen Terrace to conduct a safety investigation for the 6-year-old, 4-year-old and 3-year-old children who live there.